 - Samsung Galaxy Watch 4 and Watch 4 Classic — Wear OS Powered by Samsung

 - Best mobile phone deals in September 2021

 Apple Watch 7: Price and availability

-We haven't seen any specific rumors yet regarding pricing or availability for the Apple Watch 7, but Apple has been remarkably consistent on both counts suggesting a $399 starting price and a launch in mid-September.
+We haven't seen any specific rumors yet regarding pricing for the Apple Watch 7, but Apple has been remarkably consistent suggesting a $399 starting price.

 Apple moved to $399 as the starting price for the Apple Watch with Series 4 and hasn't strayed from it since.
 With the Apple Watch SE holding down the more affordable end of things with its $279 price point and the Apple Watch still the dominant option in the market, there's little reason for a change.